paulstephane/paulstephane.github.io/PDR-Preview.md

 The volume control can be deactivated using a jumper on the back of the unit.
 This results in setting the volume to its highest level (9) and deactivates the pushbuttons and remote control.

-ECDesigns offered me a pre-production model to beta test.
-I was very eager to see for myself how this PowerDAC performed on that aspect alone and find out what differences, if any, remained between a computer source and my trusted UPL.

 # 2. Listening Tests